Head of Department: Miss AM Healy BA (Hons), PGCE (Luton)

 - investigations to inform the use of primary and secondary data:

 - focus groups

-The coursework unit is a substantial design and make project where knowledge of the subject content is applied to a client based project.
+The NEA (Non Examined Assessment) unit is a substantial design and make project where knowledge of the subject content is applied to a client based project.
 It will seek to develop existing and new skills by the use of a range of materials and manufacturing processes.
 The design work involves detailed primary and secondary research leading to a product specification which then allows the student to propose a range of ideas that culminate in a chosen design.
 Detailed development then follows which includes the use of 3D CAD software and planning the sequence of manufacture leading the making of a high quality outcome.
 A thorough evaluation of the complete product is then made including the views of the client and others.
 Throughout the unit a range of presentational techniques are employed to produce the accompanying design folder.